roman-milk/roman-milk.github.io/susans-req.md

+===

- ****** Susan's Request Ch.
-04 ****** bydawn1958© The lust quickly fuelled Julie's mind and she could not wait any longer.
+The lust quickly fuelled Julie's mind and she could not wait any longer.
 Her quick movement shocked Susan out of her trance and she pressed back in the seat in an attempt to get away from what she knew was next.
 Julie was small and wiry and easily slipped between Susan's legs, spreading them wide.
 Hurriedly, she brushed the skirt up and out of the way so she came face to face with utopia.
 The sight of another woman's shaved cunt was earth shattering and she informed everyone else of the beautiful sight.
 "Ron, she has shaved her pussy and the lips look so wet and puffy," she said which brought an instant moan from her husband.
 "I have my fingers on her clitoris and her hips rock every time I pinch it," Julie added and kept up the punishment.

  No, this can't be happening, Susan thought, as she would not have imagined this in her wildest dreams.
 Feeling the guilt of not resisting, she held her arms to the sides according to her master's wishes.
 Julie had never seen another pussy up close, only in a girl's shower room and there it was hard to tell what one really looked like.
 All that Julie could think was that she could hardly wait to get home so she too could shave her pussy.
 The hairless lips and surrounding area looked so erotic that she forgot where she was.